 Every year, thousands of homes are damaged or destroyed by fire, leading to devastating financial loss and, more importantly, putting lives at risk.
 However, with some forethought and planning, homeowners can minimize their fire risk and make their homes as safe as possible.
-Making fire safety resolutions is a practical and proactive approach to protecting your home and loved ones.

 Install and Maintain Smoke Alarms